contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/tutorials/04_manage-api.md

 <h1 class="numbered" id="toc_3"><i>3</i>Import your web API definition</h1>

-APISpark needs your web API contract to be able to access it.
+Restlet Cloud needs your web API contract to be able to access it.

 Click on the cog button on top right of your screen and select Import definition.

 ![Import definition](images/import-definition.jpg "Import definition")

 In the **Import definition** wizard, select "Swagger 2.0" as a **Type** and  "URL" as a **Source**.
-Enter your API definition in the **URL** field (for this tutorial, enter the following address: https://apispark.restlet.com/api/apis/5100/versions/1/swagger) and click the **Import** button.
+Enter your API definition in the **URL** field (for this tutorial, enter the following address: https://cloud.restlet.com/api/apis/5100/versions/1/swagger) and click the **Import** button.

 ![Import definition wizard](images/import-def-wizard.jpg "Import definition wizard")